jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 **Approach:**
 - `DATE_TRUNC` is used in `GROUP BY` and `ORDER BY` for correct chronological sorting
-- `TO_CHAR` is used only in `SELECT` for readable display — if you group by the text version you lose date ordering
+- `TO_CHAR` is used only in `SELECT` for readable display.
+Grouping by the text version loses date ordering

 **Result:**
 | lead_month | lead_count |